Upward Bound Scholars

 I do not have a favorite memory with UBCI since I really enjoy all of the workshops, events, and volunteering opportunities that they provide.
 I look up to Mrs. Madonna because she is a very honest and hardworking person.
 She has overcome many obstacles in life despite how difficult they were and continues to persevere.
 I really enjoy chatting with her as she is very nice and gives great advice.
 I also like her sense of fashion and shoes.
 My goal is to attend a university such as UCI or UCLA and study to become either a computer engineer or surgeon.
 I would like to be remembered as someone who never gives up and perseveres despite challenges and obstacles.

-Carranza, Alex2
+Carranza, A

 Alex Carranza

-Junior ℅ 2027
+Senior ℅ 2027

 My participation in UBCI has helpoed me grow by being less shy and able to talk to others more.
 My favorite subject is Science.
 My educational goal and career path is to hopefully become a welder.
 My parents inspire me.
 The extra-curricular activities I am involved in are Soccer and I cut hair.
 I would like to be remembered as someone who was helpful to others.

-Senior ℅ 2026
+Senior ℅ 2027

-Cruz, Gabriel
+Cruz, G

 Gabriel Cruz